pkgw/stund/README.md

 Other stund commands:

 ```
 stund close login.mydomain.org  # close an existing tunnel
 stund status                    # report status of tunnels
-stund exit # shut down the background daemon if it's running
+stund exit                      # shut down the background daemon
 ```

 (Yes, stund is basically like running SSH in a
-[GNU screen](https://www.gnu.org/software/screen/) session, with a slightly nicer user experience.
-And in writing it I got to learn a lot of exciting things about psuedoterminals and asynchronous I/O with Rust’s [Tokio](https://tokio.rs/) framework.)
+[GNU screen](https://www.gnu.org/software/screen/) session.
+But the user experience is a bit nicer, and in writing it I got to learn a lot of exciting things about psuedoterminals and asynchronous I/O with Rust’s [Tokio](https://tokio.rs/) framework.)